leandromoreira/edge-computing-resty/README.md

 # Future work

-* Federated coding units (maybe using the domain)
+* Federated functions
+  * maybe using the domain to shard and sum with a global domain *
 * Some form of lua sandboxing
+  * since [luajit can't enforce](https://github.com/Kong/kong-lua-sandbox) quota, one might use the admin phase to run the code and mesure the time, check syntax, security?!
+* Provide a API hook for authentication
 * Publish it as a rock
 * Add measurements